geoschem/integrated_methane_inversion/docs/source/getting-started/faqs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * The IMI is a completely different product.
 It provides total gridded continuous emissions, not snapshot emissions from specific point sources as from point source data providers.
 * The IMI information is most useful for emission reporting, understanding contributions from different sectors, monitoring emission trends, and quantifying long-term averages.
+* The IMI can now incorporate several of these point source datasets into its clustering algorithm to ensure native resolution at those locations.